resgateio/resgate/docs/res-service-protocol.md

 **status**
 HTTP status code, overriding default HTTP response status code.
 MAY be omitted.
+SHOULD be ignored if **isHttp** is not set to `true` on the request.
+SHOULD be ignored if [status codes](#status-codes) has no definition for the value.
+MUST be a one of the defined [status codes]
 MUST be a number.

 **header**
-HTTP headers to add to the HTTP response.
+HTTP headers to set on the HTTP response.
 MAY be omitted.
+SHOULD be ignored if **isHttp** is not set to `true` on the request.
 MUST be a key/value object, where the key is the canonical format of the MIME header, and the value is an array of strings associated with the key.
-If the header field is defined to allow multiple values, it will append to any existing value, otherwise it will replace it.
+If the header key is `"Set-Cookie"`, the value will be addeded to any existing values, otherwise it will replace any existing value.

-**replaceHeader**
-HTTP headers to set on the HTTP response.
-May be omitted.
-MUST be a key/value object, where the key is the canonical format of the MIME header, and the value is an array of strings associated with the key.
-The value will replace any existing values for that header field.
-If both the header and replaceHeader member contains the same key, the replaceHeader value will have priority.
+### Status codes
+The status code is a subset of the HTTP status codes.
+Behavior is only defined for redirection (3XX), client error (4XX), and server error (5XX).

+**3XX**
+SHOULD be ignored if the request comes while estabilishing a WebSocket connection.
+SHOULD result in an immediate response to the client, without subsequent service requests.
+SHOULD have the `"Location"` header set if the **resource** field is not set on the response.
+SHOULD result in no content being sent to the client making the request.

+**4XX**
+SHOULD result in an immediate response to the client, without subsequent service requests.
+If **error** is set on the response, that error value should be sent in the client response.
+If no **error** is set on the response, the gateway SHOULD respond to the client with an error matching the code.

+**5XX**
+SHOULD result in an immediate response to the client, without subsequent service requests.
+If **error** is set on the response, that error value should be sent in the client response.
+If no **error** is set on the response, the gateway SHOULD respond to the client with an error matching the code.

 ## Error object